brainhackorg/global2023/content/events/brainhack_donostia/index.md

 location: Basque Center on Cognition, Brain and Language

 address:
-  street:
+  street: Paseo Mikeletegi 69, 1st Floor
   city: Donostia
   region:
-  postcode:
+  postcode: 20009
   country: Basque Country

 summary:

 abstract:

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.